 The proposed project has been conditioned in order to be found consistent with the geologic hazards, water quality and environmentally sensitive habitat policies of the Coastal Act.
-Mitigation measures, in the form of special conditions, require 1) conformance with geologic recommendations and submittal of a final foundation plan; 2) conformance with the site plan showing appropriate setbacks; 3) conformance with the landscaping plan submitted; 4) conformance with the drainage and runoff plan; 5) recordation of a deed restriction regarding assumption of risk; 6) recordation of a no future blufftop protective device deed restriction; and 7) recordation of a deed restriction regarding future development, will minimize all adverse effects.
+Mitigation measures, in the form of special conditions, require 1) conformance with geologic recommendations and submittal of a final foundation plan; 2) submittal of a revised site plan showing appropriate setbacks; 3) conformance with the landscaping plan submitted; 4) conformance with the drainage and runoff plan; 5) recordation of a deed restriction regarding assumption of risk; 6) recordation of a no future blufftop protective device deed restriction; 7) recordation of a deed restriction regarding future development, and 8) informs the applicant that the Commission's approval of development does not preclude a future prescriptive rights claim.
 As conditioned, there are no feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse effect that the activity may have on the environment.
 Therefore, the Commission finds that the proposed project can be found consistent with the requirements of the Coastal Act to conform to CEQA.